SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 ---
 ## LSM6DSO
-The LSM6DSO is a good IMU for DIY SlimeVR. it has been shown to be slightly better than the BMI270 at a slightly higher cost.
+The LSM6DSO is a good IMU for DIY SlimeVR.
+It has been shown to be slightly better than the BMI270 at a slightly higher cost.

 |Reset time |Cost |Availability|Build quality|
 |:---------:|:---:|:----------:|:-----------:|